SimCmngs/ITSupport-TrainingSimualtion/README.md

 #### <ins>**2.4 - Ticketing System Implementation**</ins>

 > - Created a Jira Service Management cloud instance, *using a custom domain & company email address*
-> - Set up the ticketing system, *including a cutomer portal with custom issue types*.
+> - Set up the ticketing system, *including a customer portal with custom issue types*.
 > - Assigned agent/customer roles and permissions, *for Team Members/End-Users*.
 > - Set up the Confluence knowledge base, *for customer-facing user guides and FAQs*.